sneha-shres/ITU-Chatbot-for-Exchange-Students/README.md

 - Missing vectors: run `python tools/run_scraper.py` to recreate FAISS files.
 - Missing courses DB: ensure `data/courses/courses.db` exists or run the CSV→SQLite step.

-## Notes

-- The app falls back to deterministic template responses when Ollama is unavailable.
-- All paths in code now target `data/` and `src/` — nothing under `archive/` is used.

 ## LLM (Ollama) Quick Reference